jordaniza/ve-explainer/README.md

 While that is not a completely exhaustive walkthrough of the whole Aerodrome codebase, I hope that covers one of the more conceptually tricky parts, and gives some understanding as to the intuition and mechanisms at play.

-If you're interested in discussing more about veTokenomics, feel free to message me.
-Alternatively, Aragon specialises in deploying customizable, turnkey solutions for projects looking to leverage advanced tokenomic models like the above.
+If you're interested in discussing more about veTokenomics, feel free to [message me on telegram](https://t.me/jordaniza).
+Alternatively, Aragon specialises in deploying customizable, turnkey solutions for projects looking to leverage advanced tokenomic models like the above - [drop us a message and we will be happy to discuss](https://www.aragon.org/tokenomics).